linagora/linshare-docker/README.md

 * Postgresql for the server
 * Apache2 with Linshare Admin's interface
 * Apache2 with Linshare UploadRequest's interface
-* Apache2 acting as a reverse-proxy for the above (expect Postgresql)
+* Apache2 acting as a reverse-proxy for the above (except Postgresql)
 * Opensmtp server configured in relay mode
 * ClamAV server to be used by Tomcat